-Deferred inflows of resources related to property tax revenues and penalty and interest receivable on delinquent taxes for the 2017 tax levy became part of recognized revenue in the governmental activities of the District.
+Deferred inflows of resources related to property tax revenues and penalty and interest receivable on delinquent taxes for the 2019 and prior tax levies became part of recognized revenue in the governmental activities of the District.

 Long-term liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the funds.
 Long-term liabilities at year end consist of: